 You’ve got the blower angled right and your grip locked in, so the next step is to make sure every leaf gets a fair share of the airflow.
 Start by dividing your yard into manageable zones—think 10‑by‑10‑foot blocks.
 Sweep each zone from the edge inward, keeping the motion steady and overlapping each pass by about 50 %.
 That overlap eliminates missed spots and mimics a mower’s grid pattern.
 Use back‑and‑forth strokes parallel to the surface, then reverse direction on the return pass to catch any stray bits.
 After the first pass, do a quick visual check for debris‑spotting; if you see a speck, give that zone another quick sweep.
 This systematic, zone‑by‑zone approach guarantees full coverage without retracing unnecessary paths.
 Consider the airflow rating when choosing a blower for larger properties to ensure efficient clearing.
 Always verify the fuel‑oil mixture ratio before starting to prevent engine damage.
 For optimal performance, select a blower with a high CFM rating that matches your yard’s size and leaf density.

 [Extensive and Effective Work] SUNCHERS electric leaf blower equips with powerful motor.
 From leaves cleaning to snow cleaning, this powerful blower works efficiently to ease your burden of cleaning.
-And with the cordless design, it is easy to cross the courtyard, outdoors and various crevices
+And with the cordless design, it is easy to cross the courtyard, outdoors and various crevices.
+Do not use in humid environments to avoid water damage

 Set Leaf Blower Airflow for Different Surfaces and Debris